RIOJA. JWST and ALMA unveil the inhomogeneous and complex ISM structure in a star-forming galaxy at $z=6.81$: Discussion

 If this hypothesis holds for \shortname, the intrinsic \oiii\,5008 and 4364 fluxes would be underestimated.
 Equivalently, the intrinsic \oiii88/5008 and \oiii4364/5008 ratio would be overestimated, potentially affecting the derived ISM physical properties.
 We test this hypothesis for \shortname\ as follows.

-First, we generate an $A_V$ map based on the PSF-matched H$\alpha$/H$\beta$ ratio map within the $2\sigma$ regions of both line intensity maps (the right panel of Figure~\ref{fig:Fig3_OIII_Diagnostics}).
-We then correct the observed \oiii4364 and \oiii5008 intensity maps for dust extinction on a pixel-by-pixel basis using the $A_{\rm V}$ map\footnote{We note that the \oiii4364 detection region (cyan contours in Figure~\ref{fig:Fig3_OIII_Diagnostics}) is smaller than the $A_{\rm V}$ map coverage.
+First, we generate an $A_V$ map from the PSF-matched H$\alpha$/H$\beta$ ratio map within the $3\sigma$ regions of both line-intensity maps (right panel of Figure~\ref{fig:Fig3_OIII_Diagnostics}).
+We apply Voronoi pixel binning \citep{CappellariCopin03,Cappellari09} to the integrated intensity maps of H$\beta$ and H$\alpha$ in order to optimize the signal-to-noise ratio in each pixel.
+The observed \oiii4364 and \oiii5008 intensity maps are then corrected for dust extinction on a pixel-by-pixel basis using the resulting $A_V$ map\footnote{We note that the \oiii4364 detection region (cyan contours in Figure~\ref{fig:Fig3_OIII_Diagnostics}) is smaller than the $A_{\rm V}$ map coverage.
 The dust extinction correction is applied even to low-significance pixels in the \oiii4364 map.
 This could result in an underestimation of the dust-corrected \oiii4364 flux, and thus of the \oiii4364/5008 ratio.
 Nevertheless, even if the ratio is underestimated, the true value would shift upward along the vertical axis in Figure~\ref{fig:Fig3_OIII_Diagnostics}, which does not alter our conclusion.}.
-Outside the region where the $A_{\rm V}$ map is not reliably defined (i.e., where either H$\alpha$ or H$\beta$ is not detected above $2\sigma$), we assume $A_{\rm V} = 0$ for simplicity.
+Outside the region where the $A_{\rm V}$ map is not reliably defined (i.e., where either H$\alpha$ or H$\beta$ is not detected above $3\sigma$), we assume $A_{\rm V} = 0$ for simplicity.

 We measure the total dust-corrected \oiii5008 and \oiii4364 fluxes in a similar manner to the observed total fluxes (Section~\ref{subsec:data1}).
 We perform isophotal photometry on both dust-corrected line intensity maps, where we use the $2\,\sigma$ isophotal aperture defined in the \oiii5008 map (the outermost gray contour in the right panel of Figure~\ref{fig:Fig3_OIII_Diagnostics}).
 Then, we applied a 10\% aperture correction (see \S\ \ref{subsec:data1}) to both line flux values.